appsmithorg/appsmith-docs/website/docs/workflows/reference/workflow-functions.md

 # Workflow Functions

+Workflow functions in Appsmith enable the creation of dynamic and interactive workflows, facilitating data manipulation, process automation, and user intervention within applications.
+This page provides information about the workflow functions available in Appsmith, including their signatures, parameters, and usage examples.

 ## assignRequest()

-The `assignRequest()` function creates a pending request that requires user intervention, and can be later accessed in your apps to build an interface for users to take action.
+The `assignRequest()` function creates a pending request that requires user intervention and can be accessed later in your apps to enable users to take action.

 ### Signature